 - 1. The name(s) of the owner(s) for all components of the system; - 2.
 A map showing the location of the systems and facilities including all structural and nonstructural stormwater best management practices (BMPs), catch basins, manholes/access lids, pipes, and other stormwater devices.
 The plan showing such systems and facilities to be privately maintained, including associated easements shall be recorded with the Worcester County Registry of Deeds prior to issuance of a Certificate of Completion by the Conservation Commission. - 3.
 Maintenance Agreement that specifies: - a) The names and addresses of the person(s) responsible for operation and maintenance; - b) The person(s) responsible for financing maintenance and emergency repairs; - c) An Inspection and Maintenance Schedule for all stormwater management facilities including routine and non-routine maintenance tasks to be performed.
-Where applicable, this schedule shall refer to the Maintenance Criteria provided in the Massachusetts Stormwater Handbook or the EPA National Menu of Stormwater Best Management Practices.
-All stormwater BMPs are to follow the minimum requirements for inspection and maintenance in accordance with the latest edition of the Massachusetts Stormwater Handbook.; - d) Instructions for routine and long-term operation and maintenance shall have sufficient detail for responsible parties to perform necessary maintenance activities and prevent actions that may adversely affect the performance of each structural and/or nonstructural stormwater BMP. - e) A list of easements with the purpose and location of each; and - f) The signature(s) of the owner(s) and all persons responsible for operation and maintenance, financing, and emergency repairs, as defined in the Maintenance Agreement, if maintenance is to be performed by an entity other than the owner. - 4.
+Where applicable, this schedule shall refer to the Maintenance Criteria provided in the Massachusetts Handbooks or the EPA National Menu of Stormwater Best Management Practices; - d) Instructions for routine and long-term operation and maintenance shall have sufficient detail for responsible parties to perform necessary maintenance activities and prevent actions that may adversely affect the performance of each structural and/or non structural stormwater BMP. - e) A list of easements with the purpose and location of each; and - f) The signature(s) of the owner(s) and all persons responsible for operation and maintenance, financing, and emergency repairs, as defined in the Maintenance Agreement, if maintenance is to be performed by an entity other than the owner. - 4.
 Stormwater Management Easement(s) - Stormwater Management easements shall be provided by the property owner(s) as necessary for: - i.
 Access for facility inspections and maintenance; - ii.
-Preservation of stormwater runoff conveyance, infiltration, and detention areas and facilities, including flood routes for the 100-year storm event; - b) Direct maintenance access by heavy equipment to structures requiring maintenance. - c) The purpose of each easement shall be specified in the Maintenance Agreement signed by the property owner. - d) Stormwater Management easements are required for all areas used for off-site stormwater control, unless a waiver is granted by the Conservation Commission. - e) Easements shall be recorded with the Worcester County Registry of Deeds prior to issuance of a Certificate of Completion by the Conservation Commission. - 5.
-Changes to Operation and Maintenance Plans - a) The owner(s) of the Stormwater Management system must notify the Conservation Commission of changes in ownership or assignment of financial responsibility within 30 days of the change in ownership.
-The present owner shall be responsible until they furnish a copy of the most current Operation and Maintenance Plan to the Conservation Commission signed by the new owner or any new responsible person.
+Preservation of stormwater runoff conveyance, infiltration, and detention areas and facilities, including flood routes for the 100-year storm event; - iii.
+Direct maintenance access by heavy equipment to structures requiring maintenance.

+- b) The purpose of each easement shall be specified in the Maintenance Agreement signed by the property owner. - c) Stormwater Management easements are required for all areas used for off-site stormwater control, unless a waiver is granted by the Conservation Commission. - d) Easements shall be recorded with the Worcester County Registry of Deeds prior to issuance of a Certificate of Completion by the Conservation Commission.

+5. Changes to Operation and Maintenance Plans

-b) The maintenance schedule in the Maintenance Agreement may be amended to achieve the purposes of this By-law by mutual agreement of the Conservation Commission and the Responsible Parties.
+- a) The owner(s) of the Stormwater Management system must notify the Conservation Commission of changes in ownership or assignment of financial responsibility within 30 days of the change in ownership.
+The present owner shall be responsible until they furnish a copy of the most current Operation and Maintenance Plan to the Conservation Commission signed by the new owner or any new responsible person. - b) The maintenance schedule in the Maintenance Agreement may be amended to achieve the purposes of this By-law by mutual agreement of the Conservation Commission and the Responsible Parties.
 Amendments must be in writing and signed by all Responsible Parties.
 Responsible Parties shall include owner(s), persons with financial responsibility, and persons with operational and/or maintenance responsibility.